jhpyle/docassemble/_docs/config.md

 URL will be stored.
 You may need to edit this if you run **docassemble** on a non-standard operating system.

-## <a name="oauth"></a>Facebook, Twitter, Google, Auth0, Keycloak, Zitadel, miniOrange, and Azure login
+## <a name="oauth"></a>Facebook, X, Google, Auth0, Keycloak, Zitadel, miniOrange, and Azure login

-If you want to enable logging in with Facebook, Twitter, Google, Auth0, KeyCloak, Zitadel, miniOrange, or Microsoft Azure, you will need to tell **docassemble** your [OAuth2] keys for these services:
+If you want to enable logging in with Facebook, X, Google, Auth0, KeyCloak, Zitadel, miniOrange, or Microsoft Azure, you will need to tell **docassemble** your [OAuth2] keys for these services: